Meet Our Team

 555 South Flower Street, Suite 4400 Los Angeles, CA 90071 Phone: 213.436.4888 Fax: 213.623.2000

 Koren (“Kori”) Bell is a bilingual Spanish-speaking lawyer who litigates high-stakes trials and appeals in courtrooms across the country.

-Kori’s current representations include the widely publicized “Varsity Blues” college admissions case, in which she co-leads the defense of the decorated former USC water polo coach against federal fraud conspiracy charges pending in Boston.
-In addition to securing severance of our client’s trial, Kori and the defense team prevailed on a motion to dismiss the government’s property fraud allegations, and obtained the government’s dismissal of its lead RICO charge, and ultimately won a motion for a new trial after extensive litigation following a multi-week trial.
+Kori’s current representations include the widely publicized “Varsity Blues” college admissions case, in which she co-leads the defense of the decorated former USC water polo coach against federal fraud conspiracy charges.
+In addition to securing severance of our client’s trial, Kori and the defense team prevailed on a motion to dismiss the government’s property fraud allegations, obtained the government’s dismissal of its lead RICO charge, and ultimately won a motion for a new trial after extensive litigation following a multi-week trial.

 In another high profile matter, Kori represents the former president of Outcome Health in parallel SEC and federal criminal proceedings pending in Chicago which allege a $1 billion fraud scheme targeting the prominent startup’s pharmaceutical clients and investors.
 In an early victory, Kori and the defense team defeated the government’s motion to stay the SEC proceedings.

 Kori’s other recent results involve three of the most significant public corruption cases in California history.

 In 2020, Kori and co-counsel secured a $65 million settlement from the County of San Bernardino in a pair of novel civil rights lawsuits brought on behalf of developer Colonies Partners, L.P., and its co-managing partner, following our client’s full acquittal at trial on public corruption charges.